 Inclusion of students with mild disabilities in general education classes is becoming more prevalent (Winn & Blanton.1997).
 Within the special education community, however, researchers continue to debate about the proper extent of inclusion(e.g fuchs& 1994; Lipsky and Gartner, 1990 call for the provision of services to students with disabilities (including those with severe impairments) in the neighborhood school in age appropriate general education classes with the necessary support services (Lipsky and Guartner, 1996b).
-Other researchers emphasize the importance of maintaining a continuum of services (for example, resource rooms and pull-out) and assert that full time general education placement for all students denies students with disabilities the individualized, special education supports they need (e.g. Schumm and Vaughn, 1995; Zigmod and Baker 1995) Additionally, these researchers question whether "special education" can occur within the general education environment and define" special education" as specific, directed, individualized, intensive, remedial instruction of students who are clearly deficient academically and struggling with school work they are being given(ie, Hallahan and Kauffman, 2000, zigmond and baker, 1995) Nonetheless, full inclusion is being implemented in many schools around the wolrd ,and especially in developed countries like the U.S. As a result, many special education researchers have begun to examine the success of inclusion, as well as attitudes and beliefs of general education teachers towards students with disabilities mainstreamed in their general education classrooms (Sehumm.
-Vaughn, Gordon and Rothlein, 1994; Soodak, Podell and Lehman, 1998).
-According to this research, certain factors contribute to successful inclusion, including: Meaningful adaptations to instruction and curriculum that differentiate and individualize instruction for students with disabilities, positive teacher beliefs and attitude towards inclusion and students with disabilities and contextual support for general education teachers(rogers, and Simension, 1997; lipsky and Gartner; 1996.).
-However, some research has also shown that general education teacher may attempt to meet the need of students with disabilities but often feel prepared to do so, are constrained by their standardized view of instruction and curriculum, believe that mainstreamed students should enter content area classes ready to learn the same material at the same level of their students and do not make any significant changes to their curriculum development or instructional approaches(ie,schumm and Vaughn,1992;soodak, at al,1998)
+Other researchers emphasize the importance of maintaining a continuum of services (for example, resource rooms and pull-out) and assert that full time general education placement for all students denies students with disabilities the individualized, special education supports they need (e.g. Schumm and Vaughn,1995; Zigmod and Baker 1995) Additionally, these researchers question whether "special education" can occur within the general education environment and define" special education" as specific, directed, individualized, intensive, remedial instruction of students who are clearly deficient academically and struggling with school work they are being given(ie, Hallahan and Kauffman, 2000, zigmond and baker,1995)

 Students included in the general education classroom could be identified as having learning disabilities, attention deficit hyperactivity disorders, emotional, or behavioral disorders, communication disorders, hearing impairments, visual impairment, and /or physical disabilities.
-Students with disabilities could experience problems in reading, writing, math, spoken language attention, memory and cognition, social -emotional motivation and metacognition (Hallahan and Kaliffman, 2000).
+Students with disabilities could experience problems in reading, writing, math, spoken language attention, memory and cognition, social -emotional motivation and meta-cognition (Hallahan and Kaliffman, 2000).
 Although impossible to generalize across disabilities, students included in the general education classroom typically require meaningful curriculum and instructional accommodation and adaptations in order to succeed academically.